BetonQuest/BetonQuest/docs/Documentation/Reference.md

 - `effects` - a list of custom effects.
 These are independent of the potion type.
 The effects must be separated by commas.
 Each effect consists of these things, separated by colons:

-    - [type](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/potion/PotionEffectType.html) (this is different stuff that the link above!)
+    - <a href="https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/potion/PotionEffectType.html" target="_blank">type</a> (this is different stuff that the link above!)
     - power
     - duration (in seconds)